referrerpolicy=no-referrer-when-downgrade

 • In all cases, try and break down big pallets apart with clear boundaries of responsibility.
 In general, it is easier to argue about multiple pallet if they only communicate together via a known trait, rather than having access to all of each others public items, such as storage and dispatchables.

-• If a group of pallets are meant to work together, and but are not foreseen to be generalized, or used by others, consider tightly coupling pallets, if it simplifies the development.
+• If a group of pallets is meant to work together, but is not foreseen to be generalized, or used by others, consider tightly coupling pallets, if it simplifies the development.

 • If a pallet needs a functionality provided by another pallet, but multiple implementations can be foreseen, consider loosely coupling pallets.